Lireoy/angular-interview-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+## First start
+NodeJS v12.18.3, NPM 6.14.6 was used for development.
+Before starting the application, please run the 'npm install' command in the project directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.